2000 Acura Integra Type R -- Introduction

 - Enhanced braking performance with larger-capacity, fade-resistant brakes designed to withstand severe racetrack test conditions;

-- Unique styling and exclusive features such as a Type R-exclusive wing-like rear spoiler, alloy wheels and Type R graphics, etc.
+- Unique styling and exclusive features such as a Type R-exclusive rear wing spoiler, 5-bolt alloy wheels and Type R graphics.

-This new, limited-edition model joins the third-generation Acura Integra lineup that was first introduced in 1994.
+The limited production model first joined the Acura Integra line-up in 1997 and was an overnight sensation.
 Like its fellow Integra models, the Type R features numerous technological innovations that maximize performance and handling, and provide high levels of safety, durability and efficiency.
 However, it goes a step further by embodying the spirit and technological achievements demonstrated in Formula One racing.
 Thus, it is clear that engineers placed a heavy emphasis on the performance characteristics of the Type R during development.

-Key performance features of the Integra Type R include:
+Key performance features that differentiate the Type R include:

-- 195-horsepower 1.8-liter dual overhead earn 16-valve VTEC inline 4-cylinder engine that provides more horsepower per liter than any normally aspirated mass-produced engine in the U.S.;
+- 195-horsepower 1.8-liter dual overhead cam 16-valve VTEC inline 4-cylinder engine that is among the highest rated normally aspirated mass-produced engines in terms of horsepower per liter;

 - Hand-polished intake and exhaust ports and single-port intake manifold;